pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 ### Test the code!

 Run the code now to check it does what it should.
+To be thorough, check that the program works correctly for all choices of ticket.

 ## Move the chosen ticket into the corner